lostindark/DriverStoreExplorer/README.md

 * Add a driver package to the driver store.
 * Delete one or multiple driver packages from the store.
 * Detect old and not used driver packages (best effort).
-* Full fledged GUI Supports grouping / sorting on any column.
+* Full-fledged GUI Supports grouping / sorting on any column.
 Supports re-arranging of / selecting specific columns.

 ### Screenshots:
 ![Screenshot of DriverStoreExplorer](https://github.com/lostindark/DriverStoreExplorer/raw/master/Screenshots/Screenshot.png "Screenshot of Driver Store Explorer")